launchdarkly/api-client-python/docs/CodeReferencesApi.md

 Get number of code references for flags

-Get the number of code references across repositories for all flags in your project that have code references in the default branch (for example: master).
-You can optionally include the `flagKey` query parameter to get the number of code references across repositories for a single flag.
-This endpoint returns the number of times your flag keys are referenced in your repositories.
-You can filter to a single flag with by passing in a flag key.
+Get the number of code references across repositories for all flags in your project that have code references in the default branch (for example: main).
+Optionally, you can include the `flagKey` query parameter to get the number of code references across repositories for a single flag.
+This endpoint returns the number of references to your flag keys in your repositories.
+You can filter to a single flag by passing in a flag key.

 ### Example